zplata/RoomMe/README.md

 To return models from the DB, you can either hit `roomme.azurewebsites.net/api/{model}` OR `roomme.azurewebsites.net/api/min{model}`.
 The former returns a fully fleshed out object with all of its relational data included.
 As a general rule, try to use the `api/min{model}` endpoints instead, as they return stripped down versions of the models (no relational data).
 When you want to complete rehydrate the model from its DTO form, query for those properties again using the `api/min{model}/byuserid` endpoints.
 Finally, to associate objects with each other, checkout the `api/{model}/associate{object}` endpoints.

+POST to api/account/register to create a new account, POST to api/preferences to register new preferences, POST to api/user/associatepreferences to link the preferences to your new account GET at api/minuser/compatible to checkout out your compatibility with potential roommates!

 Moral of the story is, we've exposed just enough API endpoints so that you can build your own app around our service!

 ## Algorithm